Generated Parts of Xapi

 actions, Xapi must be able to determine the required role(s) for a

 given action.
-To this end, Rbac_static
+To this end, Rbac_static is generated to contain

 entries that encode this information.

-The format of the entries in Rbac_static
+The format of the entries in Rbac_static is rather peculiar.
+For

-example, for the action Pool_patch.apply
+example, for the action Pool_patch.apply, we find

-defined at the top-level:
+permission_pool_patch_apply defined at the top-level:

 let permission_pool_patch_apply =